Django

 Rewrote Description to hightlight code and not mess with it.

-• summary changed from bug in form validation to unique_together validation fails on model forms that exclude unique fields.
+Summary: bug in form validationunique_together validation fails on model forms that exclude unique fields

 (Changed title so I'll understand what's going on quicker.)